CDAGaming/CraftPresence-Wow-Edition/README.md

 Beginning in v1.5.2, CraftPresence is now split into different editions, based on the Minecraft Version you use it in:

 *   Legacy Version (Minecraft 1.2.5 and Below):
-    *   Server Support is unavailable in 1.2.5 and Below (Only SinglePlayer will work with showGameStatus Enabled)
+    *   Server Support is unavailable in 1.2.5 and Below (Only SinglePlayer will work with showGameStatus enabled)
-    *   Minecraft 1.1.0 and Below may not work on Forge, and may require a Modified Minecraft Jar with Risugami's ModLoader + ModLoaderMP
+    *   Minecraft 1.1.0 and below may not work on Forge, and may require a Modified Minecraft Jar with Risugami's ModLoader + ModLoaderMP

 **Support for issues related to Vanilla code, Forge, or Risugami's ModLoader is extremely limited**

 ## Disclaimers & Additional Info

 ### Minecraft Object Obfuscation
-Due to Obfuscation in Minecraft, some of Minecraft Objects such as Screens, Dimensions, or Servers must be opened once in the session to be separately customized.
+Due to obfuscation in Minecraft, some of Minecraft Objects such as Screens, Dimensions, or Servers must be opened once in the session to be separately customized.

 ### Icon Requesting
-Not seeing an Icon you like or have a suggestion for an Icon to add/modify on the Default Client ID?
+Not seeing an Icon you like or have a suggestion for an Icon to add/modify on the default Client ID?

 If so, you can make a request on my [Issue Tracker](https://gitlab.com/CDAGaming/CraftPresence/issues/), with the following requirements:

-*   If adding an Icon from a dimension, Specify the Mod's Link that the dimension derives from
+*   If adding an Icon from a dimension, specify the Mod's link that the dimension derives from
     *   This is because specific Icon IDs must be used, which can be found by the mod or from checking your Logs/Chat after entering the dimension as CraftPresence will tell you the ID expected

 *   A `512x512` or `1024x1024` Icon to be used